• Facebook

 A bowl of mongolian beef over rice.

-This Mongolian beef tastes like something you’d order at your favorite Chinese restaurant, with all the convenience of making it yourself at home.
+This Mongolian beef tastes like something you’d order at your favorite Chinese takeout restaurant, with all the convenience of making it yourself at home.
 If you love Chinese food, this is a must try!

 Other recipes you’ll love